isoreact/core/README.md

         return combineLatest(name$, photo$)
             .pipe(
                 map(([name, photo]) => ({
-                    // React component rendered with these props
+                    // React component rendered with this state as its props
-                    props: {
+                    state: {
                         name,
                         photo,
                     },